Oneirag/ong_utils/README.md

   git+https://github.com/someone/somerepo.git).
 Uses a custom postinstall script that creates the desktop launcher and modifies the wheel file (so they can be uninstalled) after building the wheel file from sources.
-* **Create a new entry point and run it manually after install:** valid for any other case.
-Create a entry_point e.g. `install` and call it manually after installation.
-That scritp will create the shortcut(s) and add it/them to the `RECORD`file so the shortcut will be latter uninstalled
+* **Create a script and run it manually after install:** valid for any other case.
+Create a entry_point e.g. `post_install` and call it manually after installation.
+That scritp will create the shortcut(s) and add it/them to the `RECORD`file so the shortcut will be later uninstalled

 ### Create the shortcut when installing with PIP